canonical/genio-image-public/README.md

 # Available Automation

-For building locally, there is a `build.sh` script in this repository.
+For building locally, there is a `scripts/build.sh` script in this repository.

 There are also Github Actions in the `.github` directory.
 The `build.yaml` file schedules builds of the Genio images daily, and is the ultimate authority